quapity/CDC/README.md

 The main advantage over other network style processing is that 1) No earth model is required,
-2) The number of false detections when tuned for detection of small magnitude events (M<2.5) still leaves the user with a tractable number of detections to manually review 3) Performs better in high-noise environments and 4) There is no requirement that sources are earthquake like (i.e. that they are impulsive, high amplitude relative to minute-length background, etc..)
+2) The number of false detections when tuned for detection of small magnitude events (M<2.5) still leaves the user with a tractable number of detections to manually review, 3) Performs better in high-noise environments and 4) There is no requirement that sources are earthquake like (i.e. that they are impulsive, high amplitude relative to minute-length background, etc..)